RobotecAI/RobotecGPULidar/README.md

     1. You may be asked to create Nvidia account to download
 3. Export environment variable:
    1. `export OptiX_INSTALL_DIR=<your-OptiX-path>`.
-4. Use `setup.bash --cmake --make` script.
+4. Use `setup.bash --rgl-install-deps` script to install RGL dependencies.
    - It will install dependencies from `apt` and [vcpkg](https://vcpkg.io/en/index.html).
+5. Use `setup.bash` script to build.
    - It will run CMake and then make.
    - You can pass optional CMake and make parameters, e.g.
      - `./setup.bash --cmake -DCMAKE_BUILD_TYPE=Debug --make -j 16`
+   - See `setup.bash --help` for usage information.

 ## Building on Windows